-Goodwill and Intangible Assets
+Goodwill and Other Indefinite-Lived Assets

-The Company accounts for goodwill and indefinite-lived intangible assets in accordance with ASC 350, Intangibles-Goodwill and Other ("ASC 350"), which requires goodwill and indefinite-lived intangible assets to be tested for impairment annually or more frequently, if events or circumstances indicate that the fair value of the asset or the reporting unit associated with the goodwill has decreased below its carrying value.
+The Company accounts for goodwill and indefinite-lived assets in accordance with ASC 350, Intangibles-Goodwill and Other ("ASC 350"), which requires goodwill and indefinite-lived assets to be tested for impairment annually or more frequently, if events or circumstances indicate that the fair value of the asset or the reporting unit associated with the goodwill has decreased below its carrying value.

-The Company performs its annual or interim goodwill and indefinite-lived intangible asset impairment tests by comparing the fair value of its reporting units and indefinite-lived intangible assets to their respective carrying values.
-An entity recognizes an impairment charge for the amount by which the carrying amount of the asset or reporting unit exceeds its fair value.
-The Company has determined that its reporting units align with its operating segments as defined below.
+The Company performs its annual or interim goodwill and indefinite-lived asset impairment tests by comparing the fair value of its reporting units and indefinite-lived assets to their respective carrying values.
+An entity recognizes an impairment charge for the amount by which the carrying amount of the indefinite-lived asset or reporting unit exceeds its fair value.
+The Company has determined that its reporting units align with its operating segments as defined in the Segment Reporting section below.

-In evaluating goodwill and indefinite-lived intangible assets for impairment, the Company may assess qualitative factors to determine whether it is more likely than not (that is, a likelihood of more than 50%) that the fair value of a reporting unit or the indefinite-lived intangible asset is less than its carrying amount.
-If the Company bypasses the qualitative assessment, or if the Company concludes that it is more likely than not that the fair value of a reporting unit or indefinite-lived intangible asset is less than its carrying value, then the Company performs a one-step quantitative impairment test by comparing the fair value of a reporting unit or indefinite-lived intangible asset with its carrying amount and recognizes a loss on impairment in the event the carrying value exceeds the fair value.
-In assessing the fair value of a reporting unit, the Company utilizes the Income Approach-Discounted Cash Flow Method as well as the Market Approach-Guideline Public Company Method for its reporting units and the relief from royalty method for its indefinite-lived intangible assets.
+In evaluating goodwill and indefinite-lived assets for impairment, the Company may assess qualitative factors to determine whether it is more likely than not (that is, a likelihood of more than 50%) that the fair value of a reporting unit or the indefinite-lived asset is less than its carrying amount.
+If the Company bypasses the qualitative assessment, or if the Company concludes that it is more likely than not that the fair value of a reporting unit or indefinite-lived asset is less than its carrying value, then the Company performs a one-step quantitative impairment test by comparing the fair value of a reporting unit or indefinite-lived asset with its carrying amount and recognizes a loss on impairment in the event the carrying value exceeds the fair value.

+In assessing the fair value of a reporting unit, the Company utilizes discounted cash flow models and market approach methodologies, such as the guideline public company and guideline transaction methodologies.
+The Company fair values its indefinite-lived assets using valuation methodologies appropriate for the type of asset.
+Such methods might include discounted cash flow models, relief from royalty and cost to replace methods.
 The Company performs its impairment testing as of December 31 of each year or as required if triggering events occur indicating a potential for impairment.